Grief & Support

 Before diving into specific age groups, it is helpful to understand the scale of grief in our society.
 Bereavement is not a niche experience; it is a significant public health and economic factor.

 In the adult world, the impact is often measured in professional and clinical terms.
-The Grief Recovery Institute estimates that grief-related productivity loss and absenteeism cost employers between $75 billion and $100 billion annually.
-Furthermore, the NIH and DSM-5-TR now recognize Prolonged Grief Disorder (PGD), affecting about 10% of mourners.
-This clinical condition is characterized by intense, disabling grief that persists beyond 12 months for adults or 6 months for children.
+Grief-related productivity loss and absenteeism represent a significant, often hidden cost for U.S. employers.
+The NIH and DSM-5-TR now recognize Prolonged Grief Disorder (PGD), a clinical condition characterized by intense, disabling grief that persists beyond 12 months for adults or 6 months for children.

 Toddler Grief: Magical Thinking and Routine (Ages 2–6)